AttorneyOnline/docs/AO Documentation/docs/authoring/characters.md

 - `scaling` (optional): specifies the scaling resampler used.
 It's recommended to use `fast` for any pixelated characters and `smooth` for HD-resolution characters.

 #### `[Shouts]` (optional)
 With 2.9.0, interjections are now logged in the IC logs.
 This sections allows for content creators to define both custom interjections, and custom messages for each character's interjection.
-For examples in-action, please look at Apollo's `GOTCHA!`  and Miles' `Eureka!`
+For examples in-action, please look at Apollo's `GOTCHA!`  and Miles' `EUREKA!`

 #### `[Time]` (optional)